-I'm excited to be back with a new DIY for you today!
-This month I've stepped back from blogging a bit to savor summer with my kiddos, and have some free time to play around in my craft room and see what I come up with.
+I’m excited to be back with a new DIY for you today!
+I’m showing you how to embroider with yarn on any woven baskets you have on hand!
+This month I’ve stepped back from blogging a bit to savor summer with my kiddos, and have some free time to play around in my craft room and see what I come up with.
 These yarn embroidered baskets are a result of some of my experimenting!

 In addition to serving as pretty catch-alls for all kinds of things, I think these baskets would make for cool wall art!

 This rectangular basket is the perfect size for corralling my phone, sunglasses, and keys.

 - Look for ones with a circular or grid weave with spaces large enough for a darning needle to fit through.
 Some baskets may be too rigid to work well.

 - Head to your local thrift store for some great options for $1 a piece.

 - Yarn (I love using variegated yarn, but any color will work)

 Step 1: Determine Your Design